Harrylever/hng-12-stage-one-frontend-task/README.md

-# Frontend Task for Stage Zero HNG
+# Frontend Task for Stage One HNG